Libyan nationalism: 21st Century

 With the failure of the pan-Arabism movement, Gaddafi turned to pan-Africanism.
-He was nominated president of the African Union in 2009 and exposed his ideas of continentalism : Gaddafi did not believe in the possibility of individually strong African states.
+He was nominated president of the African Union in 2009 and exposed his ideas of continentalism; Gaddafi did not believe in the possibility of individually strong African states.
 He claimed that, to find their strength and be able to challenge greater powers, the African states had to unite.
 He also defended the establishment of a continental army as he argued that no state could flourish and prosper without one.
 During the Libyan Resistance Movement of 2011 Gaddafi was overthrown.
 After this, there was a lack of leadership and unity filled by the National Transitional Council and Non-State (Armed) Actors.
 The non-state (armed) actors played an important role in the state-building of Libya after 2011: they have provided the Libyan people with, among other things, security and social services.

 Long-Distance Nationalism

-After the revolution of 1969 many Libyan nationals fled from Libya, resulting in the establishment of a Libyan diaspora across the world in North America, Europe and the MENA region.
+After the revolution of 1969 many Libyan nationals fled from Libya, resulting in the establishment of a Libyan diaspora across the world in North America, Europe and the MENA region, In particular, Libyan immigration to Tunisia is a long-term phenomenon.
 During the 2011 revolution, there was support for and part taking in the revolution by Libyan people across the world.
 The diaspora shared a common feeling of one nation, of connectedness and of belonging to one community.
 Social media was an important factor in making this possible.